Mountain weather

 Chance of cloud-free hill tops

-40%, best chance in the afternoon
+40%, best chance across the northwest of the area

 Maximum wind speed expected